pau1a/DjangoNostr/README.md

 # Djangstr

-# Nostr Relay Django Project
+# A Django Nostr Relay

 This is a Django project that has been modified to accept WebSocket connections and acts as a Nostr relay.
 The Nostr relay allows real-time communication between clients and servers using the WebSocket protocol.